ivaantxo/Pokeemerald-Base-Hispana/README.md

 ❗❗ **Important**: Do not use GitHub's "Download Zip" option as it will not include commit history.
 This is necessary if you want to update or merge other feature branches.

-If you're new to git and GitHub, [Team Aqua's Asset Repo](https://github.com/Pawkkie/Team-Aquas-Asset-Repo/) has a [guide on forking and cloning the repository](https://github.com/Pawkkie/Team-Aquas-Asset-Repo/wiki/The-Basics-of-GitHub).
+If you're new to git and GitHub, [Team Aqua's Asset Repo](https://github.com/Pawkkie/Team-Aquas-Asset-Repo/) has a [guide to forking and cloning the repository](https://github.com/Pawkkie/Team-Aquas-Asset-Repo/wiki/The-Basics-of-GitHub).
 Then you can follow one of the following guides:

 ## 📥 [Installing **`pokeemerald-expansion`**](INSTALL.md)
 ## 🏗️ [Building **`pokeemerald-expansion`**](INSTALL.md#Building-pokeemerald-expansion)